anup7349/python-project/privacy-policy.md

 All data entered by users:

 - Remains under the user’s control
-- Is used only during the session
+- Is used only to generate the resume
-- Is not retained after the resume is generated
+- Is not retained after the session ends

 ---

 ## 5. Third-Party Services

-This application uses:
+This application uses third-party services such as:

 - Streamlit Cloud (for hosting the application)

-These services may process requests temporarily.
+These services may process requests temporarily to deliver app functionality.
+We do not control their data handling practices.

 ---

 ## 6. Data Security

-We take reasonable steps to protect user data.
+We take reasonable measures to protect user data.
-Since no personal data is stored, risk is minimal.
+Since no personal data is stored by us, the risk of data exposure is minimized.

 ---

-## 7. Children’s Privacy
+## 7. Children's Privacy

-This app is not intended for users under 13.
+This app is not intended for children under the age of 13.
-We do not knowingly collect data from children.
+We do not knowingly collect personal data from children.

 ---

-## 8. Changes to This Policy
+## 8. Changes to This Privacy Policy

-We may update this Privacy Policy in the future.
+We may update this Privacy Policy from time to time.
+Any changes will be reflected by updating the "Effective Date" above.

 ---

 ## 9. Contact

+If you have any questions or concerns about this Privacy Policy, you may contact us at:

 Email: anupsnaik7349@gmail.com